 Another example, a player cuts inside on the dribble, another player overlaps that player and receives the ball down the line from the player who cut inside, and that player then plays the ball across the top of the box on the ground to two players making runs to the near and far post.

 The player who made the pass out wide to the overlapping player might let the ball run through his or her legs to another player, who takes a shot on goal.

 The key is to get players thinking about moving the ball, exchanging passes, getting their heads up, and working together with their teammates to achieve an end result – a shot on goal, a cross or an actually goal.
 The circuit can take many different forms, a few examples were given above, but you can of create new patterns and adjust and alter the examples above.

 It’s also fine to walk through these passing patterns before doing them at full speed.
-You want to make sure you’re players understand the movements and purpose behind each run.
+You want to make sure your players understand the movements and purpose behind each run.
 For instance, the player cuts inside with the ball to open up the space down the line for another player.